-IP hop-by-hop routing may induce microloops (uLoops) at any topology transition.
-Microloops are a day-one IP challenge.
-Microloops are brief packet loops that occur in the network following a topology change (link down, link up, or metric change events).
 Microloops are caused by the non-simultaneous convergence of different nodes in the network.
 If a node converges and sends traffic to a neighbor node that has not converged yet, traffic may be looped between these two nodes, resulting in packet loss, jitter, and out-of-order packets.

-Segment Routing resolves the microloop problem.
+Segment Routing can be used to resolve the microloop problem.
 A router with the Segment Routing Microloop Avoidance feature detects if microloops are possible for a destination on the post-convergence path following a topology change associated with a remote link event.

-If a node determines that a microloop could occur on the new topology, the IGP computes a microloop-avoidant path to steer the traffic to that destination loop-free over the post-convergence path.

-The IGP updates the forwarding table and temporarily (based on a RIB update delay timer) installs the SID-list imposition entries associated with the microloop-avoidant path for the destination with possible microloops.
+If a node determines that a microloop could occur on the new topology, the IGP computes a microloop-avoidant path by updating the forwarding table and temporarily (based on a RIB update delay timer) installing the SID-list imposition entries associated with the microloop-avoidant path for the destination.
+Traffic is steered to that destination loop-free.

-After the RIB update delay timer expires, IGP updates the forwarding table, removing the microloop-avoidant SID list and traffic now natively follows the post-convergence path.
+After the RIB update delay timer expires, IGP updates the forwarding table and removes the microloop-avoidant SID list.
+Traffic now natively follows the post-convergence path.